SyedMohdSaif/Docker-Project/README.md

    Prometheus link : http://3.110.221.105:9090/
    Grafana link : http://3.110.221.105:3000/  (user id : admin, password: admin || Dashboard Docker container starred in General folder)

-4) Set an alarm through which you get email notification on any event trigger on docker container(not attempmted due to time constraint)
+4) Set an alarm through which you get email notification on any event trigger on docker container(not attempted due to time constraint)
 5) Deployed Php website with the use of docker (Use nginx, mysql, php services) created in step 2.
 6) Created nginx conf, and for domain, used nip.io domain.
-7) Configured ssl for the domain
+7) Configured ssl for the domain(used self signed certificate)
 8) Site will redirect forcefully from http to https

    php website link : 3.110.221.105.nip.io